anilrawat21/pro1/docs/tutorials.md

-This repository is used to demo Azure DevOps CI/CD pipelines.
+This repository is used to demo Azure DevOps CI/CD pipelines. anil